 You are responsible for making all arrangements necessary for you to have access to our site.
 If you are provided with a user identification code, password or any other piece of information as part of our security procedures, you must treat such information as confidential, and you must not disclose it to any third party.
 You are responsible for restricting access to your account and only the named user (or where the user is a company, employees of that company) may access the website using your account.
 You agree to accept responsibility for all activities carried out using your account.
 If you believe that your password has or is likely to become known to anyone else that would lead to your account being used in a manner incompatible with these terms and conditions you should inform us immediately.
 DCUSA reserves the right to disable any user identification code or password, whether chosen by you or allocated by us, at any time, if in our opinion you have failed to comply with any of the provisions of these terms and conditions

-In accessing DCUSA's web site, you agree that you may and shall only use the downloaded content of the web site for its intended use.
+In accessing the password protected pages of the DCUSA's web site, you agree that you may and shall only use the protected content of the web site for its intended use.
 Any information which you access or which is made available to you through your user account is confidential and may only be used for participation in, or other purposes relating to, the arrangements pursuant to the Distribution Connection and Use of System Agreement.
 You must not share such confidential information with any other person, company or organisation who is not a party to (or employees by a party to) that agreement.
 You are not permitted and agree not to copy, broadcast, download, store (in any medium), transmit, show or play in public, adapt or change in any way the content of this or any part of DCUSA's web site for any purpose whatsoever other than its intended use, without the prior written approval of DCUSA.
 Any copy of this web site or portion thereof must include these terms and conditions.
 You must obtain our prior written approval to create a link from any other website to this website.

 DCUSA reserves the right to change these terms and conditions at any time by notice on its website.
 You shall review regularly the information placed on the web site to ensure that you obtain timely notification of any such changes.
 Continued use of the website after changes have been posted shall be deemed to constitute your acceptance of the amended terms and conditions.